tzarsmango/jsfP2Map/README.md

+This repository contains the source code for an article posted in [koders.co](http://www.koders.co/programming/a-tribute-to-jsf-postcode-to-map/)

 I felt it's time to pay a tribute to my old friend JSF (which actually caused lots of pain) and see how I can play with it and may be add some flavour from current technologies down the road.